SmbKiwi/hass-metlink-api/README.md

 | `jdata` | API data dictionary returned by async_met_get function  |
 | `sep` | Seperator used to seperate number from key name.
 Preset to an underscore |

+Returns one variable: The flattened data dictonary.

-4. MetlinkDataManager.services_filter
+5. MetlinkDataManager.services_filter

-Returns one variable: a.
-List of the numbered positons for the services for the route or 2. an error value

-Function identifies the postion of services in the data for a desired route.
+This function identifies the postion of services in the services data for a desired route.
 It then returns the positon of the services for the route.
 If the route does not exist at the stop then it returns an error in place of the position of the services for the route.

-You can extract the services data for the route from the flattened data dictonary if their position in the data dictonary is known.

 | Parameter          | Description                               |
 |--------------------|-------------------------------------------|
 | `flat_data` | Flattened data dictionary returned by flatten_data function  |
 | `route` | The route at the stop for which services will be identified in the data |
 | `ser_num` | The number of service records for the route to identify |

+Returns one variable: a.
+List of the numbered positons for the services for the route or b. an error value

+You can extract the services data for the route from the flattened data dictonary if their position in the data dictonary is known.